goyalanil/goyalanil.github.io/_pages/about.md

   - /about.html
 ---

 Anil Goyal is an accomplished data scientist and researcher with a strong track record of leadership and innovation.
-He is currently working as **Senior Research Scientist** at [Amazon](https://www.amazon.science/), Gurgaon.
+He is currently working as **Senior Research Scientist** at [Amazon](https://www.amazon.science/), Delhi.

 In his previous role as **Principal Data Scientist** at [Housing.com](https://housing.com/) (Gurgaon), he lead and shaped the data science team's direction to align with business objectives.
 Anil had spearheaded R&D initiatives, publishing 5 research papers at top international conferences.
 His collaboration with cross-functional teams has led to the successful implementation of ML solutions for various problems including 3D virtual tour generation, fraud detection, recommendation engines, and price prediction.
 Notably, he is managing a team of 10 data scientists, analysts and QA engineers.